raijinstorm/snowflake_task/Solving_task.md

 Initially start table consisted of fact table and 4 dimensions (dim_passenger, dim_airport, dim_date, dim_flight) but then a problem appeared with flight dimension, bcs it basically did not have natural key.
 But, you could try to identify flight by pilot_name + flight_status + arrival_airport + departure_date.

 Note: just to make all surorgate keys integers I used IDENTITY, but actually it is not obligatory
+Note: multiple queries read the stream, but only the first one got correct values, bcs after it read the data was marked "old" and other queries did not see new data.
+So I firstly materialize new data from stream into table and then read from it.

 ## Debugging the pipiline (Day 6)